Crispy Air Fryer Chicken Milanese Recipe – Golden and Crispy

 • Make extra and use leftovers in a salad or a sandwich for lunch.

-Traditional chicken Milanese is a simple Italian dish made with chicken cutlets that are pounded thin, dredged in flour, dipped in egg, coated in panko breadcrumbs mixed with garlic powder and dried oregano, and pan-fried until golden brown.
+Traditional chicken Milanese is a simple Italian dish made with chicken cutlets that are pounded thin, dredged in flour, dipped in egg, coated in panko breadcrumbs mixed with garlic powder and dried oregano.
+They are then pan-fried until golden brown.
 It’s deliciously crispy and juicy.
-Start with chicken breast as an alternative if you prefer.
 This air fryer version keeps the same crunch and flavor, but it’s lighter and a lot less messy.

 A picture of the ingredients needed for chicken milanese: chicken, breadcrumbs, flour, oregano, egg